Last Updated on

 Are some cars victim more often than others?

-Police have said that German cars such as BMWs, Audis and VWs have also been targeted as have many commercial vehicles.
+Police have also said that German cars such as BMWs, Audis and VWs have also been targeted as have many commercial vehicles.

 Why has there been a sudden increase in thefts?